 Getting Legal Help with Questions About the Arrest Process

 No one looks forward to an arrest, but if does happen, it's good to have an understanding of the process.
-It's also important to understand that you have rights, even during the arrest process.
-If you've been arrested and charged with a crime, you may want to contact a qualified criminal defense attorney to discuss your rights and options.
+It's also important to understand that you have rights throughout the arrest process.
+If you've been arrested and charged with a crime, you may want to contact a qualified criminal defense attorney to discuss your rights and what your legal options are going forward.